kylelangille/windows-xp-v1/README.md

 - Add more "functioning" desktop icons

 I'm sure that I'll be working on this project for quite some time, so this to-do list as well as the project itself will be a long time in the making.
-Lots of little green sqares incoming (hopefully! :D).
+Lots of little green squares incoming (hopefully! :D).